 1 Law School representative

-- Identify University assets that could be used to generate incremental revenue working with University Advancement, Business and Finance, and Academic Affairs (4.2.1)
+- Continue to identify University assets that could be used to generate incremental revenue working with University Advancement, Business and Finance, and Academic Affairs (4.2.1)

-- Create an operating guideline for the processes to be used in securing revenue and committing University assets working with University Advancement, Business and Finance, and Academic Affairs (4.2.2)
+- Complete operating guideline for the processes to be used in securing revenue and committing University assets working with University Advancement, Business and Finance, and Academic Affairs (4.2.2)

 - Implement a President’s Council mandate requiring Return On Investment (“ROI”) analysis for managerial decision making working with all Vice Presidents and AP for Mission Identity (4.3.1)

 - Implement a President’s Council mandate requiring formal update and analysis of actual financial results of individual decisions compared to the planned results anticipated in the ROI analysis working with all Vice Presidents and AP for Mission Identity (4.3.2)

 - Utilize teaching load information for decision making on the elimination of low quality low enrollment programs that provide negative financial contribution to the University working with President’s Cabinet (4.4.2)

 - Serve in an advisory capacity for the annual budget development process regarding issues such as budgeting assumptions, capital spending plans, and tuition and fee increases.

 - Keep the university community informed of team activities by providing summary minutes of meetings and reports for posting to the shared governance website.
 The secretary of the committee is responsible for sending minutes to sharedgovernance(at)udmercy.edu.

 - Verify whether team's operational policy and procedures are consistent with practice.
 Submit your revised document to the Shared Governance Task Force through the chairperson at email@example.com by December 1, 2014.
 If there are no changes to be made notify the SGTF chairperson by the same date.